British insects: the families of Coleoptera

 General appearance.
 1–1.7 mm long.
 Body length/maximum body width 1.4–2.5.
 Elytral length/pronotal length 1.9–2.65.
 Base of prothorax not or scarcely narrower than the combined elytral bases, or distinctly narrower than the combined elytral bases.
 Greatest prothoracic width not narrower or only slightly narrower than the greatest elytral width, or distinctly narrower than greatest elytral width.
 Beetles elongate-oval; not necked; conspicuously waisted; brown or yellowish.
 Upper surfaces of body glabrous or subglabrous, or non-glabrous; not bristly; with neither scales nor scale-like setae.

 Adult habitat, ecology.
-Not predacious; mycetophagous (on moulds); in decaying plant material and associated with fungi.
+Land-dwellers; in decaying plant material and associated with fungi; mycetophagous (on moulds).

 Classification.
 Suborder Polyphaga; Superfamily Cucujoidea.

-Worldwide and British representation.
+Representation in Britain and Ireland, and worldwide.
 Genera 12.
 3 species in Britain; genera in Britain 1; Holoparamecus Curtis.

 Contents